Uranus (EP)

-Uranus is Shellac Record #2, a two song 7" on Touch and Go Records.
+Uranus is the second release by American noise rock band Shellac, a two-song 7" on Touch and Go Records.
 It was released in 1993 on vinyl format only.
 It is believed that it was recorded at the same time as their first release, The Rude Gesture: A Pictorial History.
 As their first release had printed liner notes listing the microphones used during the recording, this release listed details about the recording tape, tape machines, and mastering equipment used.